-A few posts ago I wrote about all the communities I am part of for learning, growth and moral support – I’d be dead in the water now if it were not for these people.
+A few posts ago I wrote about all the communities I am a part of, for learning, growth and moral support – I’d be dead in the water now if it were not for these people.

 The Assembly Call

-In the London Coworking Assembly, we are running daily call at midday for space owners and community managers to connect and help each other out.
+In the London Coworking Assembly, we run a daily call at midday for space owners and community managers to connect and help each other out.

 Every day there is new information about support for businesses and also information that applies to members of coworking spaces.